nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 {% endhighlight %}

 It basically does the same thing, [but if you run it][16], you'll notice that it uses "only" 5600640 bytes.
-That's 56 bytes per element and thus much less than the normal 144.
-This is because a fixed array doesn't need the bucket structure: So it only requires a zval (48 bytes) and a pointer (8 bytes), giving us the observed 56 bytes.
+That's 56 bytes per element and thus much less than the 144 bytes per element a normal array uses.
+This is because a fixed array doesn't need the bucket structure: So it only requires one zval (48 bytes) and one pointer (8 bytes) for each element, giving us the observed 56 bytes.

   [2]: http://codepad.viper-7.com/pjB3Wm
   [3]: http://en.wikipedia.org/wiki/Union_%28computer_science%29